jgkramer/jgkramer.github.io/_drafts/post10_virginia.md

 So the part of Virginia including Data Center Alley has shown ~3.5% excess growth per annum compared to nearby regions.
 Can we tell whether that is in fact data center-driven?

-In the chart below, we plot data from PJM (source: [GS report]((https://www.goldmansachs.com/intelligence/pages/gs-research/generational-growth-ai-data-centers-and-the-coming-us-power-surge/report.pdf)) showing the increase since 2019 in data-center electricity consumption in GW in the Dominion Virginia region, against the overall increase in average electricity consumption in the region since 2019.
+The below chartplot data from PJM (source: [GS report]((https://www.goldmansachs.com/intelligence/pages/gs-research/generational-growth-ai-data-centers-and-the-coming-us-power-surge/report.pdf)) showing the increase since 2019 in data-center electricity consumption in GW in the Dominion Virginia region, against the overall increase in average electricity consumption in the region since 2019.
 While not perfectly aligned, they move strongly together.

 ![Aggregate Demand vs. Data Center Growth](/assets/images/post10_data_center_comparison.png)

+#### Conclusio

+Electricity demand data fits the story: Virginia, the center of gravity for data center growth and electricity usage, does indeed show a strong increase in electricity demand over the last 5 years relative to neighboring regions.
+The level of increase, moreover, reasonably tracks the reported growth in data center electricity usage.
+As this sector continues to grow, we should expect continued demand growth in Virginia and other regions that seek to attract these installations.